Touring Chernobyl – Photos 30 Years After

-It happened 25 years ago.
+It happened some 30 years ago.
 April 26, 1986.1:23 am.
 Reactor No. 4 exploded releasing nearly nine tons of radioactive material into the environment.
 That’s 90 times as much as the Hiroshima bomb.
 It contaminated the air, soil and water in parts of Ukraine, Belarus, Poland and Russia.
 There are disputes surrounding the number of deaths this accident caused, but the World Health Organization reports that fewer than 50 deaths were directly attributed to that day.
 They predict some 4000 people could eventually die of radiation exposure released in the melt down, while Greenpeace says the fatalities will be closer to 93,000.
 Scientists continue to study the after effects of such exposure.
-In the wake of the crisis at the Fukushima plant in Japan, this 25th anniversary of the disaster in Chernobyl comes at a time where people are globally protesting over nuclear power.
+As the anniversary date of the disaster in Chernobyl approaches, I look back at my misadventures there…

 Today, many people still live in contaminated areas but short-term, these zones are apparently safe enough for tourists to visit.
 (I’m not entirely convinced, but we’ll know for sure if I start glowing green.)
 There are several Kiev-based tour agencies that offer all-inclusive day trips to Chernobyl.
 A few years ago…I went to check it out.

 My trip to Chernobyl began with a 75 mile drive from Kiev, to an area near the reactor called the exclusion zone.
 I presented my passport at a series of checkpoints, got a safety briefing, signed a waiver and drove through the deserted area.
 Despite high levels of radiation, everything appeared normal.
 Grass looked healthy green, trees were full and leafy, bees were pollinating.
 Nature has been resilient.